SoftUni-Internal/interactive-content/EN/Course.md

-# Programming Advanced with JavaScitpt
+# Programming Advanced with JavaScript

 ## Description
 This course teaches the **fundamentals of coding**, such as: